 - Guns are not allowed on school property.

-Penalties for Illegal Possession of a Firearm in Maryland
+Penalties for Illegal Possession of a Firearm in Baltimore

-For instance, the possession of high-capacity magazines is illegal in Maryland; possessing an illegal firearm in addition to a large magazine can increase the charges.
+For instance, the possession of high-capacity magazines is illegal in Maryland.
+As such, possessing an illegal firearm in addition to a large magazine can increase the charges.
 Anyone who has been classified as a habitual drug user can also face steeper penalties, as can anyone who alters the gun’s serial number or barrel length.

-Fighting Gun Possession Charges in Baltimore
+Defenses Against Gun Possession Charges

-One of the simplest and most effective ways to set aside a charge of gun possession is to have the case placed on a Stet docket – a move that essentially puts the case on hold indefinitely.
+One of the simplest and most effective ways to set aside a charge of gun possession is to have the case placed on a Stet docket, a move that essentially puts the case on hold indefinitely.
 In some cases, this option is only offered under certain conditions, such as in conjunction with community service or the payment of fines and fees.
 However, these conditions are almost always worth the effort, as placement on a Stet docket offers considerable benefits over time, such as the dismissal of charges or the expungement of your criminal record.